 If you invest in our common stock in this offering, your interest will be immediately diluted to the extent of the difference between the initial public offering price per share of our common stock in this offering and the pro forma as adjusted net tangible book value (deficit) per share of our common stock after this offering.
-As of December 31, 2020, we had a pro forma net tangible book value (deficit) of \$ million, or \$ per share.
-Pro forma net tangible book value per share represents the amount of our tangible assets less total liabilities, all divided by the number of shares of our common stock outstanding as of December 31, 2020, after giving effect to (1) the automatic conversion of all outstanding shares of our Class B common stock as of December 31, 2020 into shares of common stock immediately prior to the closing of this offering, (2) the automatic conversion of all outstanding shares of our convertible preferred stock as of December 31, 2020 into shares of common stock immediately prior to the closing of this offering and (3) the filing of our Certificate of Incorporation immediately prior to the closing of this offering.
+As of December 31, 2020, we had a historical net tangible book value (deficit) of \$(93.5) million, or \$(36.48) per share of common stock.
+Our historical net tangible book value per share represents total tangible assets less total liabilities, convertible preferred stock, redeemable preferred stock, divided by the number of shares of our common stock outstanding as of December 31, 2020.
+As of December 31, 2020, we had a pro forma net tangible book value (deficit) of \$(23.2) million, or \$(0.80) per share.
+Pro forma net tangible book value per share represents the amount of our tangible assets less total liabilities, all divided by the number of shares of our common stock outstanding as of December 31, 2020, after giving effect to (1) the automatic conversion of all outstanding shares of our Class B common stock as of December 31, 2020 into 2,563,765 shares of common stock immediately prior to the closing of this offering, (2) the automatic conversion of all outstanding shares of our convertible preferred stock as of December 31, 2020 into 26,545,579 shares of common stock immediately prior to the closing of this offering and (3) the filing of our Certificate of Incorporation immediately prior to the closing of this offering.

-After giving further effect to the sale of assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2020 would have been approximately \$ million, or approximately \$ per share.
-This represents an immediate increase in pro forma net tangible book value of \$ per share to existing stockholders and an immediate dilution in pro forma net tangible book value of \$ per share to new investors purchasing shares of common stock in this offering.
+After giving further effect to the sale of 6,580,000 shares of common stock in this offering at the initial public offering price of \$20.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2020 would have been approximately \$97.0 million, or approximately \$2.72 per share.
+This represents an immediate increase in pro forma net tangible book value of \$3.52 per share to existing stockholders and an immediate dilution in pro forma net tangible book value of \$17.28 per share to new investors purchasing shares of common stock in this offering.
 Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this per share dilution:

-Without Over-allotment With Over-allotment Assumed initial public offering price per share \$ \$ Historical net tangible book value per share as of December 31, 2020 \$ \$ Pro forma net tangible book value per share as of December 31, 2020 \$ \$ Increase in pro forma net tangible book value per share attributable to this offering \$ \$ Pro forma as adjusted net tangible book value per share after this offering \$ \$ Dilution per share to new investors in this offering \$ \$
+Without Over-allotment With Over-allotment The initial public offering price per share \$ 20.00 \$ 20.00 Historical net tangible book value per share as of December 31, 2020 \$(36.48) \$(36.48) Pro forma net tangible book value per share as of December 31, 2020 \$ (0.80) \$ (0.80) Increase in pro forma net tangible book value per share attributable to this offering \$ 3.52 \$ 3.95 Pro forma as adjusted net tangible book value per share after this offering \$ 2.72 \$ 3.15 Dilution per share to new investors in this offering \$ 17.28 \$ 16.85